jjchong77/csci3055u-project-template/README.md

 ## About the standard library

-> _Give some examples of the functions and data structures
-> offered by the standard library_.
 >String, as well as IO are inside the std library.
+Another useful thing in the std libarary is Vector, which allows you to have a collection of any type that can easily be added to.

 ## About open source library